deusebio/kafka-dummy-app/README.md

 For exporting a report of the received messages in the MongoDB database.
 Use the `--fields` parameter to customize the export fields messages need to be aggregate against.

+## License

+The Kafka Dummy App is free software, distributed under the Apache Software License, version 2.0.
+See LICENSE for more information.